 Affiliate Disclaimer: This site contains affiliate links and I may earn commission for purchases made after clicking these links.

 Travellers to Korea can use the Wise travel money card, a prepaid travel card, to cover most of their payment needs, including hotels, transportation, shopping, eating out, and lots more.

 Here are the main benefits of the Wise travel money card for visitors to Korea.
 I’ll provide more details and examples of these points later on in the article.

 No need to exchange money: Convert money instantly from your home currency to Korean won using the Wise app and get much better exchange rates than you would at a bank or money exchange.
 You can completely forget about exchanging money in Korea or at home.

 Pay in Korean won fee-free: Once you’ve converted money from your home currency into Korean won, you can pay using Korean won all over Korea.
 There are no fees for using the KRW balance on your Wise account after you’ve converted the money.

-Top-up instantly: If you run out of money on your Wise multi-currency travel money card, you can top-up with a deposit from your home bank account instantly.
+Top-up instantly: If you run out of money on your Wise multi-currency travel money card, you can top-up from your home bank account instantly.
 Other people can send you money, too.